drlyngrc/BOSS/README.md

 ## Target users

-  - Barangay officials: BOSS provides barangay officials with a centralized platform to manage service requests, track applications, and communicate with residents.
+  - Barangay officials: BOSS provides barangay officials with a centralized platform to manage service requests and track appointments.
   - Residents: BOSS empowers residents to access essential services conveniently and efficiently from the comfort of their own homes.

 <!-- Technologies Used -->